probeiuscorp/rfcs/text/0000-context-applicative.md

 # Alternatives

+## Alternatives of this proposal

 Unfortunately Applicative Functors are fairly more awkward in JavaScript than they are in Haskell (Haskell curries by default, where JS doesn't).

-This feature competes with `useContextSelector`, where giving both as primitives

 The Applicative Functor interface could be made available in some other forms instead:

-## Via liftA2
+### Via liftA2

 Instead of a type like `.apply`'s: